fischermoseley/manta/doc/index.md

 * __I/O Core__: This exposes a number of probes that can be read or set, allowing for signals inside the FPGA to be monitored and controlled by the host machine.
 This is similar to Xilinx's [Virtual IO](https://docs.xilinx.com/v/u/en-US/pg159-vio) core.

-* __LUT RAM__ and __BRAM Cores__: Under the hood, Manta is just a bunch of modules sharing a common address and data bus, so cores that add Block RAM and LUT RAM to said bus are also available.
-More information on this bus configuration is on the [How it Works](how_it_works) page.
+* __LUT Memory__ and __Block Memory Cores__: Under the hood, Manta is just a bunch of memory-mapped modules sharing a common address and data bus, so adding memory of either type to the bus is straightforward.
+Block memories are dual-port, so interfacing with them in your own HDL is incredibly easy.

-These are more explicity described on their individual pages.
+These cores are more explicity described on their individual pages.

 ## Design Philosophy

 * _Things that are easy to misconfigure should be easy to reconfigure_.
 For instance, it's easy to accidentally put the wrong amount of holdoff in a logic analyzer core and shouldn't require regenerating a bitstream to fix.

-* _Don't use macros._ There's a possibility that they'll conflict with something in user code.

 * _Autogenerate Verilog 2001 for compatibility._ However, some SystemVerilog 2012 is used for simulation and test.